 Withholding Tax Implications for Charter Yachts

 Yacht owners established in territories such as Cayman, BVI, Isle of Man, Guernsey and Jersey need to be aware that withholding tax of up to 33% is being applied to charters in some EU territories.
-Spain, France and more recently Greece are applying this tax and we suspect that this list of countries will grow in the future.

 Tax Triggers